MrLight/pytebis/readme.md

 `result = teb.getDataAsJson(names, start, end, rate=1)`

-- names = Array of all mst-names to read
+- names = Array of all mst-names to read.
+You can pass a array of IDs, names or TebisMst-Objects (even mixed).
-- start = Unix-Timestamp where to start the read
+- start = Unix-Timestamp where to start the read (must be in the same timezone as the server is)
-- end = Unix-Timestamp where to end the read
+- end = Unix-Timestamp where to end the read (must be in the same timezone as the server is)
 - rate = What reduction should be used for the read

 The Data which is returned by the TeBIS-Server is vectorized into a structured numpy array.
-Which is working super fast and totally comparable with the performance of the TeBIS A Client.
+Which is working super fast and is totally comparable with the performance of the TeBIS A Client.
 You can use different functions to get the data in std.
 Python formats for further analysis.

 #### as Numpy structured array